-* Please be kindly noted that our services can only be used for research to organizations or companies and not intended for individuals.
+* Please kindly note that our products and services can only be used to support research purposes (Not for clinical use).

-|F02043||Fibronectin CS-1 Fragment (1978-1982)||Inquiry|
+|F02043||Fibronectin CS-1 Fragment (1978-1982)||587.67||C26H45N5O10||Inquiry|

-|R04001||Integrin Binding Peptide||Inquiry|
+|R04001||Integrin Binding Peptide||1066.1||Inquiry|

-|R04019||RGD-targeted Proapoptotic Peptide||Inquiry|
+|R04019||RGD-targeted Proapoptotic Peptide||2707.4||Inquiry|

-|R1823||Cyclo(-Arg-Gly-Asp-D-Tyr-Lys) trifluoroacetate salt||Inquiry|
+|R1823||Cyclo(-Arg-Gly-Asp-D-Tyr-Lys) trifluoroacetate salt||619.67||C27H41N9O8||Inquiry|

 Fibronectin (FN) exists in stroma, cell surface, plasma and other body fluids.
 It is a large multi-domain glycoprotein that interacts with a variety of macromolecules, including cytoskeleton and extracellular matrix components, circulating components of the blood coagulation, fibrinolysis, acute phase and complement systems, and cell surface receptors of a variety of cells.
 Including fibroblasts, neurons, phagocytes and bacteria.
 FN also interacts with itself and binds to several small molecules, such as ganglioside and sugar.
 As one of the major cell adhesion molecules, FN plays a key role in many important physiological processes, such as embryogenesis, wound healing, hemostasis and thrombosis.
 The changes, degradation and combination of fibronectin expression are closely related to a large number of pathological occurrence, including cancer and fibrosis.